Max Manning

-Maxwell Cornelius Manning (November 18, 1918 – June 23, 2003) was a pitcher in Negro league baseball.
+Maxwell Cornelius Manning (November 18, 1918 – June 23, 2003) was an American pitcher in Negro league baseball.
 He played for the Newark Eagles between 1938 and 1949.

 A native of Rome, Georgia, Manning served in the United States Army Air Forces during World War II.
-In the 1946 Negro World Series, he started two games and went 1-1 to help the Eagles win the championship.
+In the 1946 Negro World Series, he started two games and went 1–1 to help the Eagles win the championship.

 Manning appeared in a 2003 episode of the PBS series History Detectives, which featured an investigation into how a baseball field dedicated to fellow Negro league player John Henry Lloyd (better known as "Pop" Lloyd) came to be in Atlantic City, New Jersey during a period where racial discrimination was in force.
 Manning died in Pleasantville, New Jersey in 2003 at age 84.